 The board falls under the Division of Professional and Occupational Licensing.
-Pursuant to Proviso 81.3 of the FY 2021-22 Appropriations Act, LLR is required to remit annually to the General Fund an amount equal to 10 percent of expenditures.
-Because the total amount of increased costs to the board is unknown, LLR is unable to determine the exact revenue impact to the General Fund.
-However, LLR anticipates the revenue impact of this bill on the General Fund will not exceed a few hundred dollars.
+Pursuant to Proviso 81.3 of the FY 2022-23 Appropriations Act, LLR is required to remit annually to the General Fund an amount equal to 10 percent of expenditures.
+Since the total amount of increased expenses to the board is unknown, the total revenue impact of this bill on the General Fund is undetermined.
+However, General Fund revenue will increase by at least \$5,100 in FY 2022-23 and by at least \$5,000 each year thereafter for the new FTE and miscellaneous costs.
+Additional expenses for board meetings and other miscellaneous expenses are unknown.